JeromeCisco/isThisIpUsed/README.md

 This app relies on the great and only APIC-EM controller which abstract the network.
-You will need to provide all APIC-EM details (IP and credentials) in a configuration file. "isAddressUsed.conf" file is provided as an example.
+You will need to provide all APIC-EM details (IP and credentials) in a configuration file. "isThisIpUsed.conf" file is provided as an example.

 All rights reserved - copyright Jerome Durand